Jobs (On & Off Campus) / Internships

 jobs

-• Instructional Student Assistants / Graduate Assistants / Teaching Associates: Instructional Student Assistants (ISA), Graduate Assistants (GA), and Teaching Associates (TA) assist professors with research, teaching, facilitating group discussions, grading papers, and tutoring.
+• Instructional Student Assistant: Assist professors with research, teaching, facilitating group discussions, grading papers, and tutoring

 It is possible for international students who are visiting on an F-1 or J-1 visa to work on campus.
 International students can work no more than 20 hours a week during the school year and 40 hours a week during the winter, spring and summer breaks.
 To apply for an on-campus job international students should go through the regular hiring process.